-Walter Alvadore Bull was in the first wave of non-Indian settlers in the Kittitas Valley just east of the Cascade Range in Central Washington.
-A 30-year-old bachelor and Union veteran of the Civil War, Bull arrived there in 1869 and took a 160-acre homestead east of what is today the city of Ellensburg.
+Walter Alvadore Bull was in the first wave of non-Native settlers in the Kittitas Valley just east of the Cascade Range in Central Washington.
+A 30-year-old bachelor and Union veteran of the Civil War, Bull arrived there in 1869 and took a 160-acre homestead east of what now Ellensburg.
 He was married in 1872 to Mary Jane "Jennie" Olmstead (1844-1885), and they had five children before her premature death at the age of 40.
 Bull later married Rebecca Nelson Frisbee (1856-1936), a widow, and with her fathered two additional children.
 Over the years, Bull greatly enlarged his land holdings and become a prominent citizen of the region.
 He served as Kittitas County's first probate judge, and in 1883 was one of the original incorporators of The Seattle and Walla Walla Trail and Wagon Road Company.
 Bull was financially devastated by the financial collapse called the Panic of 1893, and his health suffered as well.
 In the last months of his life he moved to the Okanogan, where he had a few mining claims that he hoped would pan out.
 There he died on March 4, 1898, and there his body remained for some time before the family could bring it home to Ellensburg for proper burial.
 Despite this rather sad end, Walter Bull had a major impact on the development of the Kittitas Valley, and many of his descendants live there still.

 Early Life through the Civil War